openstack-archive/python-ganttclient/HACKING.rst

     cd build/sphinx/latex
     make

-You should wind up with a PDF - Nova.pdf.
+You should wind up with a PDF - Gantt.pdf.